danielljohnson/fewdbos16/README.md

 #### Exercise

 - Update your resume using CSS
-- Website based on design
+- Website based on given design